Advanced Decision-Making in Vestibular Medicine Algorithms and Heuristics Bootcamp

 When does the Bootcamp start?

 The program kicks off May 2, 2023 with a five-week boot camp.
-The bootcamp consists of two 90-minute classes per week followed by a one-day live (or virtual) lab in Austin, Texas.
 Please note: there will be multiple time slots throughout the bootcamp so you can jump in when your schedule allows.

 Due to the complex nature of this course and the need for a smaller student-to-teacher ratio, this bootcamp is offered in a very limited capacity on a first-come, first-served basis.